New York Central Sleeper/Obs #10560

 Sleeping accommodations for eight passengers in four double bedrooms

-Lounge seating for up to twenty people
+Lounge seating for up to eighteen people

 Individual bathrooms in each bedroom, plus an extra bathroom in the hallway with a stall shower